Trump facing legal, political headwinds as he eyes comeback

 “He’s in great spirits,” said Darrell Scott, an Ohio pastor and Trump ally who met with the former president this week.

 Trump huddled with top aides in Florida this week as he plots a midterm strategy that could serve as a springboard for future efforts.
-He'll hold another campaign-style rally in Texas on Saturday ahead of the state's March 1 elections that formally kick off the midterm primary season.
+He held another campaign-style rally in Texas on Saturday ahead of the state's March 1 elections that formally kick off the midterm primary season.

 Representatives for Trump did not respond to requests for comment on the investigations or polling.
 In interviews and appearances, mostly on right-wing media outlets, he often boasts of his endorsement record as he aims to reward candidates who pledge loyalty to his vision of the party and parrot his election lies.